bateso88/CV/README.md

 #### Attention to Detail

 In my time in insurance, consolidating large amounts of data came naturally.
 I would check the accuracy of thousands of payments and proof-read vast spreadsheets.
-My proudest moment was when I identified a £700,000 shortfall that various managers had previously missed, saving the company that amount.
+One of my proudest moments was when I identified a £700,000 shortfall that various managers had previously missed, saving the company that amount.
 This skill is one that I have found extremely useful in learning to code, particularly in rapidly debugging issues.

 #### Self-led Learner

 With no real experience in DIY, I taught myself how to convert a van into a comfortable, tiny home with solar-powered electical, heating and water systems, in just 2 months.

 For my previous job I took the initiative to learn how to create complex, dynamic spreadsheets that connected to the company's database and updated automatically.
-This saved huge amounts of time spent on manually preparing reports, as it had been done for years beforehand.
+This saved huge amounts of time otherwise spent on manually preparing reports, as it had been done for years beforehand.

+During my time at Makers this skill enabled me to learn new concepts, frameworks and languages quickly and produce high-quality code shortly thereafter.

 <!-- During my time at makers I was able to learn new concepts, frameworks and languages quickly and produce high-quality code shortly thereafter.
 I produced a logically complex app that modelled a [bowling scorecard](https://github.com/bateso88/bowling-challenge) just 5 days after first coming across JavaScript. -->

 #### Mathematical Ability

 I have always found mathematics comes easily to me.
 My greatest achievement was winning a medal in the Maclaurin round of the Intermediate Mathematical Olympiad, as one of the top 100 candidates in the country.

+I have found my proficiency in maths is incredibly helpful when programming more complex logic.

 <!-- #### Teamwork (MAYBE REPLACE WITH PROBLEM SOLVING??)